-Washington State law requires that any applicant who does not hold a valid Washington certificate at the time of application be fingerprinted for state and national background checks.
-Since this process could take eight to ten weeks or longer, you are urged to initiate this process as soon as possible.
-The background check requires the applicant complete the fingerprint process at ESD 113.
+The background check requires that the applicant complete the fingerprint process at an approved site, generally at ESD 113.
 The cost for fingerprinting and the background check is collected by the ESD at the time of fingerprinting.
-The process will take longer if an individual has a criminal history that must be cleared through the Office of Professional Practices (OPP) after the fingerprint information is completed.
-OPP does not begin their clearance process until they receive the fingerprint information; therefore it cannot be emphasized strongly enough how important it is to begin this process as soon as possible.
+The process will take longer if an individual has a criminal history that must be cleared through the OPP after the fingerprint information is completed.